simonsdave/yar/README.md

 MAC_ALGORITHM=hmac-sha-1
 ~~~~~

-* start Nonce Store: if memcached isn't already running, in a new terminal window start memcached using
+* start the Nonce Store: if memcached isn't already running, in a new terminal window start memcached using
 the following command - by default memcached listens on port 11211

 ~~~~~